 But yes, you can do your side-research about all those topics.

-I just found this book a bit harder to understand compared to other books.
+I found this book a bit harder to understand than other books.

 I don’t know when this book was written, but the problem of Global warming was discussed in it.
 The idea that technology is coming at the cost of our limited resources piqued my interest.